5 Fingers

 5 Fingers, known also as Five Fingers, is a 1952 American spy film noir directed by Joseph L. Mankiewicz and produced by Otto Lang.
-The screenplay by Michael Wilson was based on the 1950 book Operation Cicero (original German: Der Fall Cicero) by Ludwig Carl Moyzisch, Nazi commercial attaché at the German embassy in Ankara, Turkey (1943–44).
+The screenplay was written by Michael Wilson based on the 1950 book Operation Cicero (original German: Der Fall Cicero) by Ludwig Carl Moyzisch, Nazi commercial attaché at the German embassy in Ankara, Turkey (1943–44).

 The film is based on the true story of Albanian-born Elyesa Bazna, a spy with the code name of Cicero who worked for the Nazis in 1943–44 while he was employed as valet to the British ambassador to Turkey, Sir Hughe Montgomery Knatchbull-Hugessen.
 Bazna would photograph top-secret documents and deliver the pictures to Franz von Papen, the German ambassador in Turkey and a former German chancellor, using Moyzisch as the intermediary.

 James Mason plays Ulysses Diello (Cicero), the character based on Bazna.
 The film also stars Danielle Darrieux, Michael Rennie, Herbert Berghof and Walter Hampden.

 Plot

-In neutral Turkey in 1944, German ambassador Franz von Papen meets countess Anna Staviska, a Frenchwoman and the widow of a pro-German Polish count.
+In neutral Turkey in 1944, German ambassador Franz von Papen converses at a soiree with Countess Anna Staviska, a Frenchwoman and the widow of a pro-German Polish count.
 Now destitute, the countess volunteers to become a spy for a fee, but her offer is declined.

-Ulysses Diello approaches the German embassy attaché Moyzisch, offering to provide von Papen with top-secret British documents for a price of £20,000.
-The Germans do not know that Diello is the personal valet to British ambassador Sir Frederic Taylor as well as the former valet of the late count.
+Ulysses Diello approaches German embassy attaché Moyzisch, offering to provide von Papen with top-secret British documents for £20,000.
+The Germans do not know that Diello is the valet to British ambassador Sir Frederic Taylor as well as the former valet of the late Polish count Staviski.
 The photographed documents taken from Sir Frederic's safe prove to be genuine.
-Diello is given the code name Cicero and asked to continue his subterfuge.
-He gives his money to Anna for safekeeping and pays her a portion of it, provided that he is allowed to use her new villa as a meeting place for his transactions.
-When the valet also tells Anna of his dream of living in South America with her, she slaps his face but agrees to his conditions.
+Diello is given the code name "Cicero" and asked to continue his subterfuge.

+Diello approaches Anna, who has a reputation as a society hostess, to propose that she entertain German diplomats at her villa, where Diello can discreetly conduct his transactions.
+Anna agrees to facilitate Diello's activities for financial compensation.
+He gives his money to Anna for safekeeping, and she may retain a portion of it.

-Moyzisch is summoned to Berlin by SS general Kaltenbrunner, suspicious of Cicero's true intent.
-Allied bombing of a Romanian oil refinery is executed, exactly as Cicero's photographed documents had outlined.
+Suspicious of Cicero's true intent, Moyzisch is summoned to Berlin.
+Allied bombing of a Romanian oil refinery is executed exactly as Cicero's documents had outlined.
 Colonel von Richter is sent to Ankara to take command of the negotiations with Cicero, while the British send counterintelligence man Colin Travers to identify the spy.